erk360/SortService/README.md

 ## Introduction

 Sort service is a server application that receives a receives a web clients requests, which send a list of books through a xml file containing some attributes such as Title, Author and Edition Year.
+This in turn sorts the books following some criterias such as Priorite Order of Attributes, Ascending and Descending.
+Then the result it is shown to the user through the Web Page of Sort Service.

 ## Requirements